fingerprintjs/blog-nojs-fingerprint-demo/contributing.md

 Connect to the DB server using any Postgres client.
 Then:
 - Create a database with any name, e.g. `nojs-fingerprint`, write the name down
 - Run all the files from the repository's `migrations` directory in the database

-If this is a production database, turn off the public access in the AWS console.

 ### Creating a function